pysiss/pysiss/README.rst

 **Warning** - this library is in a pre-pre-pre-alpha state and could change without warning.

-This library is released under the CSIRO BSD/MIT license, whose terms are available in the `LICENSE.md` file.
-For a list of contributors, see `contributors.md`.

 For more details, see the Github page: https://github.com/pysiss/pysiss

+This library is released under the CSIRO BSD/MIT license: https://github.com/pysiss/pysiss/blob/master/LICENSE.txt